Accreditation

 Class Program

-The purpose of this course is to synthesize the practice, leadership, management, research, and teaching knowledge into role application for functioning in the dynamic health care environment.
-The current and future trends in health care impact on this role and the fulfillment of the role depth, competence, cohesiveness, and flexibility across the health care continuum.
-Theories from administration, management, consultation, and teaching, with emphasis on initiation of change and delivery system trends will be explored to facilitate the student's development of this role.
+This course synthesizes the practice, leadership, management, research, and teaching knowledge into role application for functioning in the dynamic health care environment.
+The future trends in health care impact this role and the fulfillment of the role depth, competence, cohesiveness, and flexibility across the health care continuum.
+Theories from administration, management, economics, consultation, and teaching, with emphasis on initiation of change and delivery system trends will be explored.
+Students will work in groups across nursing specialties to develop evidence based collaborative projects.

 NSG 656: Fam PMHNP Prac Child/Adol